Clebsch-Gordan products

 • keep_l_in_keys

-should the output contains the values of angular momenta that where combined together?
+should the output contains the values of angular momenta that were combined together?
 This defaults to False for rank 1 and 2 tensors, and True for all other tensors.

 Keys named l_{i} correspond to the input components, with l_1 being the last entry in components and l_N the first one.
 Keys named k_{i} correspond to intermediary spherical components created during the calculation, i.e. a k_{i} used to be o3_lambda.